dancodermachine/fastapi-tutorial/project_01_databases/Database.md

 You should always test your migrations in a test environment and have fressh and working backups before running them on your production database.
 ## MongoDB
+You don't need to configure a schema upfront: it follows the structure of the data that you insert into.

+Motor is a library that is used to communicate asynchronously with MongoDB.
+`pip install motor`